-Menu Required Description Other locations

-Command selected object / keyboard

-shortcuts

-Add link Modem and at least two modems present in network.
+Menu Command Required selected object Description Other locations / keyboard shortcuts Add link Modem and at least two modems present in network.
 Only shown in Network Design View.
 Starts the link drawing mode.
 Click on the target modem.
 Link direction is automatic.
 If a link cannot be created, a message explaining the issue is shown.
 In case of problems, create links starting from the master modem first.
 Context menu, CTRL+L Delete incoming links Modem Deletes all links pointing towards selected modem.

 Duplicate Modem Creates a new modem in the network and copies all settings from selected modem to the new modem.
 Change name Modem Renames the modem.
-This is the name shown on the LCD screen of the modems.
-Modem View Set as master Modem Makes the selected modem into network master.
+This is Modem View screen of the modems.
+Set as master Modem Makes the selected modem into network master.
 Will automatically set necessary settings in all modems, switch link directions and generate routing tables.
 Modem View Copy to defaults Modem Copy all settings from this modem into the default modem settings Delete modem Modem Removes the selected modem from the network Ctrl+D Replace modem Modem Used to replace the selected modem's currently associated hardware with other hardware.
 All settings are moved to the new hardware by synchronizing.
 Modem Properties Modem Shows the Modem Settings View Ctrl+P